To see patients' reviews

 This technique involves using a device inserted through the skin after numbing the area with a local anesthetic.
 The device works by suctioning out protruding parts of the disc using laser energy.
 This reduces the internal disc space, thereby decreasing the likelihood of external disc herniation.
 This procedure is known for its safety and effectiveness, as it successfully releases the nerve and resolves the issue.

-The procedure involves excising the disc using an advanced surgical microscope or optical magnifier equipped with an LED light source.
-Microscopic spacers are inserted through a small surgical incision no longer than the width of two fingers.
+The process involves excising the Herniated disc using an advanced surgery microscope or optical magnifier equipped with an LED light source.
+Microscopic spacers are introduced through a small surgical incision no longer than the width of two fingers.

-After completing the surgery, the incision is closed using cosmetic surgical sutures and covered with adhesive strips to achieve the best cosmetic result after healing.
-The wound may require dressing changes once or twice during the first week.
-Typically, the surgery takes about an hour.
+At the end of that session, the incision is closed with cosmetic surgical sutures covered in adhesive strips as an effective means for producing the finest cosmetic results following healing.
+The wound may require changes of the dressing once or twice during the week.
+The surgery typically consumes about an hour for Lower back pain treatment.

 The procedure involves creating a small opening in the skin at the targeted treatment area, then inserting a channel leading to the nerve canal.
 Through this channel, a special tool is inserted to remove the excess part of the yellow ligament.